FAQ

 Most low powered small portable radios will be fairly ineffective; however, the best chance for radio reception is at night.

 If you would prefer some comforts of home, a commercial camping ground, two motels, a hotel, a guest house, and self-contained cabins can be found at Nelson.
-Bed and Breakfast & holiday house accommodation are available at Bridgewater Bay and a bungalow at Trewhella.
+Bed and Breakfast & holiday house accommodation are available at Bridgewater Bay, Cape Bridgewater, and a bungalow at Trewalla.
 Accommodation is also available at Cape Nelson Lighthouse.